 Join the Bike Scouts community on Facebook to be one of the first to get invites for the Bike Scouts app!

 Six years on, the Bike Scouts has evolved into a social platform for people that are passionate about finding a use for bicycle mobility as a way to deliver hope and courage wherever the Bike Scouts ride.
-With over 2,300 community leaders and 15,000+ membership across the Philippines, Canada, and Italy the Bike Scouts is a one-of-a-kind community of individuals and teams that is turning social media into a force for good.
+With over 2,300 community leaders and 15,000+ membership across the Philippines, the US, Canada, and Italy the Bike Scouts is a one-of-a-kind community of individuals and teams that is turning social media into a force for good.
 The Bike Scouts is involved in social good initiatives, community-based disaster preparedness and response, bicycle mobility advocacy, climate change mitigation, food sustainability, and bicycle-specific policy campaigns and initiatives.

 The Bike Scouts Project is partnered with Goozam – a difference in first response, Decathlon, MovePH, WeRobotics, Philippine Flying Labs, SRDP Consulting, Project NOAH, RETT – Rapid Emergency Telecommunications Team, ZEDRU – Zion Emergency and Disaster Response Unit, Team Manila, The Council of Partners of UNOCHA, and Filinvest Lifemalls.